nicholasbutlin/clickup-mcp/README.md

 "Log 2 hours on task gh-123 for debugging"
 "What's our team's current workload?"
-"Create a task chain: Design → Implement → Test → Deploy"
+"Create a task chain: Design → Implement → Test → Deploy" "Add a comment to task GH-3761 saying 'testing complete'" "Get all comments on the bug report task"
+"Comment on task abc123 and assign it to John"
 ```

 ### Task Templates